Athiene/ikt218-osdev/README.md

 make
 ```

-## After doing the following you the Makefile should execute and create thet necessary files so that the OS can be run
+After doing the following the Makefile should execute and create the necessary files and the OS will be run